astriaorg/dev-cluster/docs/astria.md

 The diagram above shows a Decentralized Rollup w/ Astria Architecture.
 Each component is explained in more detail below.

 ### Users
 One of Astria's goals is to provide rollups with fast finality, atomic cross-rollup inclusion, and decentralization out of the box, without requiring changes to their end user experience.
-Individual rollups should be able to provide a native experience to their users, Metamask should "just work" with an EVM rollup, and Kepler should "just work" with a cosmos-sdk rollup.
+Individual rollups should be able to provide a native experience to their users, Metamask should "just work" with an EVM rollup, and Keplr should "just work" with a cosmos-sdk rollup.

 ### Rollups
 Astria is designed for permissionless rollup integration and takes advantage of lazy shared sequencing.
 This means that rollup developers have total sovereignty over their own execution state and can swap out sequencing layers without fear of being locked in.
 You do not need to ask for permission or go through a governance process to gain access.
 A rollup simply needs to satisfy the following interfaces: